-Zen And The Brain
+Zen and the Brain

-The book uses Zen Buddhism as the opening wedge for an extraordinarily wide-ranging exploration of consciousness.
-In order to understand the brain mechanisms that produce Zen states, one needs some understanding of the anatomy, physiology, and chemistry of the brain.
-Austin, a neuroscientist and Zen practitioner, interweaves his teachings of the brain with his teachings/personal narrative of Zen.
-The science, which contains the latest relevant developments in brain research, is both inclusive and rigorous; the Zen sections are clear and evocative.
-Along the way, Austin covers such topics as similar states in other disciplines and religions, sleep and dreams, mental illness, consciousness-altering drugs, and the social consequences of advanced stages of enlightenment.
+Aldous Huxley called humankind's basic trend toward spiritual growth the "perennial philosophy."
+In the view of James Austin, the trend implies a "perennial psychophysiology"—because awakening, or enlightenment, occurs only when the human brain undergoes substantial changes.
+What are the peak experiences of enlightenment?
+How could these states profoundly enhance, and yet simplify, the workings of the brain?
+Zen and the Brain presents the latest evidence.
+In this book Zen Buddhism becomes the opening wedge for an extraordinarily wide-ranging exploration of consciousness.
+In order to understand which brain mechanisms produce Zen states, one needs some understanding of the anatomy, physiology, and chemistry of the brain.
+Austin, both a neurologist and a Zen practitioner, interweaves the most recent brain research with the personal narrative of his Zen experiences.
+The science is both inclusive and rigorous; the Zen sections are clear and evocative.
+Along the way, Austin examines such topics as similar states in other disciplines and religions, sleep and dreams, mental illness, consciousness-altering drugs, and the social consequences of the advanced stage of ongoing enlightenment.

-"... remarkable in its synthesis of the mystical point of view withthe scientific."
+... remarkable in its synthesis of the mystical point of view with the scientific.

-—Bodhi Tree Book Review
+Bodhi Tree Book Review